ltwardy/Advent-of-Code-2022/README.md

 | [Day 1](https://adventofcode.com/2022/day/1) | ⭐ | ⭐ |
 <!--- advent_readme_stars table --->

-## Some things I'm learning along the way...
+## Some notes along the way...

 ### Day 1
-Solving the puzzles was easy, but using Github is still clumsy and non-intuitive.
+Solving the puzzles was easy, but using GitHub is still clumsy and non-intuitive.
 Keep practicing.

+### Day 2
+My solution is broken into lots of little functions; this makes it easy for me to keep track of what I'm doing while I'm writing, but I'm not sure whether it helps the reader.
+It will be interesting to see how my style changes over the month, as puzzles get more difficult.